-Brooke was elected President of JCEA in 2020 and she is in her first three year term.
+Brooke was elected President of JCEA in 2020.
+She was re-elected for her second term in 2023.
 Prior to serving as the President, she served as Vice President, Secretary, and Board Member for the Lakewood articulation area.

 Brooke also as the liaison to the Community Outreach Action Team Chair.

 To learn more about Brooke, visit the President’s page.

 After working at a charter school convinced him teacher unions are essential, Andrew became an active member of the Jefferson County Education Association during 2020-21 because JCEA was the only organization supporting educators during COVID.
 He has taught at Golden High School since 2014, loves working in Jeffco, and is passionate about making it a world-class place to work and learn.
 Andrew also loves playing disc golf, spending time with his wife, and cuddling with his chihuahua.

 Dale Munholland teaches American History and AP US History at Pomona High School.
 Dale has been a teacher for over 20 years, all of which have been in Jeffco, and he has been a very active member of JCEA his entire career.
 He is passionate about public education as well as ensuring that our students and educators are treated fairly and equally.
 It is his honor and privilege to serve as the Vice President of JCEA.

 David L. Holt teaches Modern World History and AP World History at Arvada High School.
 David has focused his education work on providing opportunities for all students and working with them to find direction in their postsecondary life.
 As a union leader he works on shaping policies that best prepare students and educators for success and fulfillment in an ever-changing world.
 David serves as one of JCEA’s Unit Directors on the CEA Board as well as being a representative to the Colorado Fund for Children and Public Education for Region 3.